VuDucHuy2809/Kohyas-Train-Lora/README.md

 ### 2024/04/25 (v24.0.7)

 - Prevent crash if tkinter is not installed
-- Fix [24.0.6] Train toml config seed type error #2370
 - A new docker container is now built with every new release, eliminating the need for manual building.
-A big thank you to @jim60105 for his hard work in this area.
-You can find more information about it in the Docker section of the README.

 ### 2024/04/22 (v24.0.6)